The Picture of Dorian Gray: broadway’s avant-garde era

 So how exactly did Sarah play everyone???

-And yes, she also played the narrator.
-She narrates the entire play while seamlessly moving between characters, shifting accents, hitting marks, and cueing the tech with her own performance.
+And yes, she also did the voice-over.
+She tells the whole story of the play, smoothly switching between characters, accents, hitting marks, and giving cues to the tech with her own performance.
 One dinner scene in particular stood out.
-She sat live at the head of the table while the rest of the guests, also her, appeared on the screen, perfectly timed to match her live delivery.
-It was wild.
-Huge shoutout to our tech savvy queen.
+She sat live at the head of the table, and the other guests, who were also her, appeared on the screen at the same time as she spoke.
+It was crazy.
+Big thanks to our tech-savvy queen.

-Kip Williams uses modern tech like filters, cameras, and split screens not just for aesthetic, but to dig into the play’s themes around beauty, perception, and self-obsession.
-At times, the filters literally distort Dorian’s face to show how fractured his identity has become.
-I thought that was clever.
+Kip Williams uses modern tools like filters, cameras, and split screens to explore the play's themes of beauty, perception, and self-obsession—not just for looks.
+Sometimes, the filters make Dorian's face look broken to show how broken his identity has become.
+I thought that was smart.

 Technically, it was impressive.
 Inventive, for sure, and Sarah Snook earned that Drama Desk Award!!!!